BrenP/ClickBait-Game/README.md

 Short Term Goals:

--Menu that will let user input any video URL for start

--Formatting the titles to look cleaner
+-Formatting the titles/menu to look better

 -Fix the quality of certain downloaded pictures